LeszekBlazewski/Databases1/README.md

 ## Full project documentation

-If you are a **polish** reader I highly recommend checking the full project documentation which was submited to the lecturer.
+If you are a **polish** reader I highly recommend checking the full project documentation which was submitted to the lecturer.

 ## How can I check it out ?